 - 1. Allow for efficient, non-burdensome grant application preparation by applicants of all types and sizes - 2.
-Enable rigorous, efficient review and comparison of applications based on like-to-like comparisons of proposed costs for PAUs, partially through automation, which is particularly important given the compressed BEAD timeline - 3.
-Simplify the deconfliction process by minimizing potential overlap of proposed projects through use of PAU boundaries, while facilitating deconfliction through overlay of applications with prioritization of the highest-scoring - 4.
+Enable rigorous, efficient review and comparison of applications, partially through automation, which is particularly important given the compressed BEAD timeline - 3.
+Simplify the deconfliction process by minimizing potential overlap of proposed projects through use of PAU boundaries - 4.
 Create equal opportunity for grant-funded service to all portions of California

 Applicants will draw their own project areas using the minimum geographic unit of a PAU.
-Applicants will create a proposed Project Area by selecting and combining as many contiguous PAUs for deployment as they choose.
+Applicants will create a proposed Project Area by selecting as many contiguous PAUs for deployment as they choose.